chime/terraform-aws-alternat/README.md

 * A Terraform module to set everything up
 * Compatibility with the default naming convention used by the open source [terraform-aws-vpc Terraform module](https://github.com/terraform-aws-modules/terraform-aws-vpc/blob/master/variables.tf)

-Read on to learn more about the project.
+Read on to learn more about alterNAT.

 ## Architecture overview